Advertiser Disclosure

 Kickstarter embodies the concept of rewards crowdfunding: crowdfunding in which backers support campaigns and receive rewards in return, typically in the form of the proposed product.
 Kickstarter's target audience includes those in the business of creating things (digital or physical) to share with others.
 In fact, to host a Kickstarter crowdfunding campaign, you must offer rewards to your potential backers.
 Furthermore, these rewards must be of your making and must relate to your project.

-Kickstarter Pricing
+Kickstarter Fees

-Kickstarter campaigns can be open for 1-60 days, and campaigns are all-or-nothing -- you either meet your funding goal by the time your campaign ends, or you get no funds whatsoever.
-If your campaign is successful, a 5% platform fee is taken from what you raise.
+Kickstarter campaigns can be open for up to 60 days and campaigns are All or Nothing — you either meet your funding goal by the time your campaign ends, or you get no funds whatsoever.

 Get Started With Kickstarter